MAHADEV-J/FISA-rFDynHUD/README.md

 * Add functionality to the session status row for races that have a time limit (not very high priority until it rains)
 * Look into timer class for race control widget visibility automatic toggling (not very high priority)
 * Show a flag icon next to the name of drivers who have finished (low priority)
-* Create more widgets (individual car timing; old-fashioned thick timing bar with two columns) (probably won't be implemented until after first FISA WSCC race)
+* Create new widget with old-fashioned thick timing bar with two columns (probably won't be implemented until after first FISA WSCC race)
 * Add an area to the timing tower that becomes visible during pit stops and shows how long the pit stop is (optional, very low priority)
 * Get rid of "magic numbers" throughout the code (i.e., create more variables)